parrajustin/pipe-query/implementation.md

 -   `DATE_DIFF(date1, date2, unit)`: Returns the difference between two dates.
 -   `EXTRACT(part FROM date)`: Extracts a part of a date (e.g., `YEAR`, `MONTH`, `DAY`).
 -   `FORMAT_DATE(format_string, date)`: Formats a date as a string.
+-   `TIMESTAMP_ADD(timestamp, INTERVAL value unit)`: Adds a time interval to a timestamp.
+-   `UNIX_SECONDS(timestamp)`: Returns the number of seconds since the Unix epoch.

 #### Format Functions
 Format functions are used to convert dates, times, timestamps, and other data types into human-readable strings.
 These functions use a format string that specifies the desired output format, following conventions from standard SQL.